tursodatabase/libsql-c/examples/transactions/README.md

 # Transactions

-This example demonstrates how to use transactions with libsql.
-It shows how to start a transaction, perform multiple operations, and then commit or rollback the transaction.
+This example demonstrates how to use transactions with libSQL.

 ## Building